orta/rebase/_posts/2015-12-04-spheres-of-influence.md

 We all want to make an impact.
 Somehow.

-My girlfriend is a Podiatrist, she makes a direct impact on everyone she helps.
-The people who she helps out can come away from that interaction with a noticeable positive difference in their life.
+My girlfriend is a Podiatrist, she makes a direct impact on her patients.
+The people she helps come away from that interaction with a noticeable positive difference in their life.
 She can make an impact that lasts for months in span of 15 minutes.

 Her sphere of influence however, is small.
 A direct impact on a small number of people.
 In a discrete area.